 Pharmacies set policies to stop U.S. hoarding of potential coronavirus treatments

-Pharmacies CVS Health and Express Scripts, part of Cigna Corp, are setting up measures to prevent hoarding in the United States of malaria drug hydroxychloroquine and other treatments that are being tried against the new coronavirus.
-Walgreens Boots Alliance has placed limits on prescriptions of chloroquine, which is also used to fight malaria, and hydroxychloroquine.
+CVS Health Corp and Express Scripts, which set pharmacy policies for tens of millions of Americans, are putting in place measures to prevent hoarding of the malaria drug hydroxychloroquine and other treatments being tried against the new coronavirus.
+Walgreens Boots Alliance has placed limits on prescriptions of hydroxychloroquine and the related malaria treatment chloroquine.

 The move aims to enable patients with chronic conditions to access their treatments.
 Hydroxychloroquine, for instance, is a treatment for lupus and rheumatoid arthritis in addition to malaria, while albuterol is used to manage asthma.
 Walgreens now has a 14-day limit for new prescriptions, a 30-day supply limit for refills, and a reduction in 90-day prescriptions to 30 days, spokeswoman Kelli Teno said in a statement.

-CVS said it would work with its clients, which include employers and health insurers, to set an appropriate limit on the use of the drug for potential use in patients with COVID-19, the highly-contagious respiratory illness that has sickened more than 440,000 people worldwide.
+CVS said it would work with clients, which include employers and health insurers, to set an appropriate limit on the drug for potential use in patients with COVID-19.
 Express Scripts spokeswoman Jennifer Luddy said in a statement that the limits are in line with board of pharmacy and other state regulations.

 "We are seeing a surge in demand for these potential therapies, and are talking with manufacturers regularly about production," Luddy said.
-Last week, four makers of hydroxychloroquine or chloroquine medicines, including Novartis, Mylan NV, Teva Pharmaceuticals Industries Ltd
+Because the treatment is not widely used, supply of the drug is normally limited.
+Last week, four makers of hydroxychloroquine or chloroquine pills, including Novartis , Mylan NV, Teva Pharmaceuticals Industries Ltd

+Separately, India on Wednesday banned export of hydroxychloroquine and other formulations of the malaria drug while it is being tested for an illness that has sickened about 459,000 people worldwide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)